 There are few located around the city.
 They all seemed to be very similar.

-Tips for the night market:
+Tips for visiting the night markets in Siem Reap:

 - You need to barter and barter hard